hackersifu/reverse-engineering-learning/CYOP_310.md

     - https://blog.virustotal.com/2014/02/virustotal-imphash.html
 - Fuzzy hashing - a technique used to identify similar files.
     - https://ssdeep-project.github.io/ssdeep/index.html
+- Code constructs - A code construct is a code abstraction level that defines a functional property but not the details of its implementation.
+Examples of code constructs include loops, if statements, linked lists, switch statements, and so on.
+Programs can be broken down into individual constructs that, when combined, implement the overall functionality of the program.

 ## Tools
 - ldd - list dynamic dependencies